Home

 How do you get internet service?

-We drive from one Tim Horton's Restaurant to another, in the chance we'll find wifi.
+First Answer: We drive from one Tim Horton's Restaurant to another, on the chance we'll find wifi.
 At Tim Horton's you can always find superb coffee (in china cups) and wonderful doughnuts.
-We don't so much find wifi but you have to keep trying, don't you?
+Formerly we didn't so much find wifi there but you have to keep trying, don't you?
+Sure enough, in 2012 we found WIFI in almost every Tim Horton's we visited (and that's a lot of Tim Horton's.)

 Return to top